-The STEM Office hosts a number of STEM events just for middle-school age girls throughout the year.
+The STEM Center hosts a number of STEM events just for middle-school age girls throughout the year.
 In the summer, a week-long day camp includes design challenges and competition, team building, hands-on activities, tours of labs and research areas, and networking with professional female engineers.
 The 2014 Girls Summer Camp theme was "Design Like Da Vinci".
+The 2015 Girls Tech Camp theme is "Latitude with Attitude".
 One-day workshops are also offered during the year where students participate in a variety of hands-on STEM activities, and interact with female USNA faculty and midshipmen.

 High Schools from locations around the U.S. send small groups of students to visit USNA for an overnight visit or a long weekend.
 The students get a tour of the technical majors and spend time engaged in interactive science and engineering activities, such as experiments in the wind tunnel, learning to use the electron microscope to look at nano-particles, or programming robots.

-The STEM Office hosts a booth at the USA Science and Engineering Festival in Washington, D.C.
-Last year, 200,000 people came to participate in demonstrations, educational activities and conferences.
+The STEM Center hosts a booth at the USA Science and Engineering Festival in Washington, D.C.
+In 2014, 200,000 people came to participate in demonstrations, educational activities and conferences.
 The USNA Booth provided about a dozen of our most popular and portable activities including mini-SeaPerch, fluids, flinkers, boats, gears, bell jars, and fun with liquid nitrogen!
 Faculty and midshipmen also travel to San Diego, CA to host a booth at the annual San Diego Festival of Science and Engineering.